 Being cooped up in your house or apartment after a procedure can lead to cabin fever and anxiety.
 If it’s nice out, get up and take a walk outdoors with a friend or family member.
 The fresh air will work wonders.

 At Inspired Spine, we have developed revolutionary procedures for the cervical and thoracic spine.
-Our surgeries are the most minimally invasive procedures currently available to patients, and offer shorter operating times, less pain, and faster recovery periods than other procedures.
+Our surgeries are the most minimally invasive keyhole procedures currently available to patients, and offer shorter operating times, less pain, and faster recovery periods than other procedures.
 Inspired Spine surgeries significantly reduce the required recovery time post-op – which means you can get back to your job and regular activities quickly after surgery.
 Contact us today to get more information on Inspired Spine procedures, or find a doctor near you who performs these surgeries.